petkopara/PetkoparaCrudGeneratorBundle/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/triton/crud-generator.svg?maxAge=2592000?style=flat-square)](https://packagist.org/packages/triton/crud-generator)

 ## Features
-* Pagination
+* Pagination - using pagerFanta
-* Filtering
+* Filtering (With single multi search input or form)
 * Doctrine association mapping support(Many-to-One, One-to-Many, One-to-One and Many-to-Many) in forms and filters
+* Sorting
+* Items per page
 * Bulk actions(delete) on multiple rows
 * Delete from index
 * Set your base template in the generated views.
 * Possibility to set the save path for all the generated files (by default in app/Resources).
-* Filtering, bulk and write are optional.
+* Possiblity to not generate show code.
+* Most of the features are optional and you can generate the CRUD very flexible depending on your needs.

 ## Screenshot